zhetai/social-media-agent/README.md

 Before running, ensure you have the following environment variables set:

 - `TWITTER_USER_ID` & `LINKEDIN_USER_ID` - The email address/username of the Twitter & LinkedIn account you'd like to have the agent use. (only one of these must be set).
+Optionally, you can pass these as configurable fields by editing the [`generate-demo-post.ts`](./scripts/generate-demo-post.ts) script.
 - `LANGGRAPH_API_URL` - The URL of the local LangGraph server. **not** required if you passed `--port 54367` when running `langgraph up`.

-This will run the [`generate-demo-post.ts`](scripts/generate-demo-post.ts) script, which generates a demo post on the [Open Canvas](https://github.com/langchain-ai/open-canvas) project.
+This will run the [`generate-demo-post.ts`](./scripts/generate-demo-post.ts) script, which generates a demo post on the [Open Canvas](https://github.com/langchain-ai/open-canvas) project.

-After invoking, visit the [Agent Inbox](https://agent-inbox-nu.vercel.app) and add the local inbox in settings, passing in the following fields:
+After invoking, visit the [Agent Inbox](https://agent-inbox-nu.vercel.app) and add the Generate Post inbox in settings, passing in the following fields:

 - Your LangSmith API key